aldryn/aldryn-boilerplate-bootstrap3/docs/contribution/index.rst

 Now you can open **http://localhost:8000** on your favorite browser and start changing the rst files within ``docs/``.

+You need to be aware of `reStructuredText
+<http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_ to format the documentation properly.

 Pull Requests
 =============